peteroupc/peteroupc.github.io/graphics.md

 In this document, _classic graphics_ generally means two- or three-dimensional graphics achieved by video games from 1999 or earlier, before the advent of programmable "shaders".
 For details, see "[**Classic Graphics in Scope**](#Classic_Graphics_in_Scope)", later.
 (To summarize: In general, a game screen of 640 &times; 480 or smaller, up to 12,800 3-D polygons at a time [fewer if the game screen is smaller], and tile- or sprite-based 2-D graphics are involved.)

+This challenge is intended to encourage the making of&mdash;

+-  modern video games that simulate pre-2000 graphics and run with very low resource requirements (say, 64 million bytes of memory or less) and even on very low-end computers (say, those that date from 2010 or earlier or support Windows 7, Windows XP, or even older), and
+-  graphics engines (especially free and open-source ones) devoted to pre-2000 computer graphics and meant for developing such modern video games.[^1]

-This challenge is intended to encourage the making of video games with very low resource requirements (say, no more than 64 million bytes of system memory); most desktop and laptop computers from 2010 on, and most smartphones from 2016 on, can draw even high-quality pre-2000 graphics using only software &mdash; without relying on specialized video cards &mdash; at 640 &times; 480 pixels or smaller, screen resolutions typically targeted by video games in the 1990s and earlier.[^1]
+Most desktop and laptop computers from 2010 on, and most smartphones from 2016 on, can draw even high-quality pre-2000 graphics using only software &mdash; without relying on specialized video cards &mdash; at 640 &times; 480 pixels or smaller, screen resolutions typically targeted by video games in the 1990s and earlier.[^2]

 The challenge sets an _upper bound_ on the kind of computer graphics that are of interest.
 Further [**constraints to graphics computation**](#Optional_Limits) (such as memory, resource, color, resolution, or triangle limits) are highly encouraged.
-It is also encouraged to write a free and open-source graphics engine[^2] or establish a lean programming interface for this graphics specification.
-For details, see "[**Lean Programming Interfaces for Classic Graphics**](https://peteroupc.github.io/graphicsapi.html)".
+It is also encouraged to establish a lean programming interface for this graphics specification; for details, see "[**Lean Programming Interfaces for Classic Graphics**](https://peteroupc.github.io/graphicsapi.html)".

 <a id=The_Specification></a>